OpenIPC/interface/README.md

 Working example: https://deploy--oipc.netlify.app/

-This is the source code for the proposal variant of [OpenIPC](https://openipc.org) official web site.
+This is the source code for the proposal variant of current [OpenIPC](https://openipc.org) official web site.

 It reproduces the current [OpenIPC](https://openipc.org) site design and layout as long as its content.